 After you have completed the FAFSA, you will be emailed an award letter.
 This letter will detail all the awards that you are eligible for and will also include directions for accepting your awards, as well as required applications.

 First, you must submit your FAFSA before the deadline.
 Adopt is a need-based program, meaning that you qualify based on your FAFSA.
 You will see it listed on your award letter if you qualify.
-A completed application must also be submitted before the deadline.

 The financial aid office attempts to process your financial aid documents in a timely manner to allow you an opportunity to review your aid and accept your awards prior to the beginning of each school year.
 However, some factors may encourage a quick processing time: